phani94/Bankruptcy-Detection/README.md

-Dear all, here you find a dataset you can use for the group project.
-Please form groups of at most 5 people and deliver the project (better if in Jupyter Notebook form) by the end of November.
-The project is worth 40% of the final grade.

 The project data concerns a binary classification problem where you have to predict wether or not a company will go bankrupt, given some financial indicators.